nlbdev/produksjonssystem/SHARED_PRODUCTION_STEPS.md

 Others are developed by other organizations.

 Projects in this list should run in Docker, and have a RESTful API.
+Or at least have a plan to do so.

 ## Validation of nordic EPUBs